deeplearning-wisc/poem/README.md

 # Out-of-distribution Detection with Posterior Sampling
-This project is for the paper: Out-of-distribution Detection with Posterior Sampling.
+This project is for the paper: Out-of-distribution Detection with Posterior Sampling at ICML 2022.
 Some parts of the codebase are adapted from [ODIN](https://github.com/facebookresearch/odin), [Outlier Exposure](https://github.com/hendrycks/outlier-exposure), [Deep Mahalanobis Detector](https://github.com/pokaxpoka/deep_Mahalanobis_detector) and [NTOM](https://github.com/jfc43/informative-outlier-mining).

 ## Required Packages